satyamkashyap3006/Banking-System-Java/README.md

 # 7. Instructions for Testing

 The application comes pre-loaded with sample accounts (Savings Account "SB101" with Rs.
 5000.00 and Current Account "CA201" with Rs.
 10000.00 and Rs.
-5000.00 overdraft)[cite: 9].
+5000.00 overdraft).
 Use the following test scenarios to verify system behavior:

 ### Test Case 1: Account Creation and Deposit
-Choose Option 1 (Create New Account) and register an account by entering unique Account Number as "SB102", Holder Name as "Anand Gautam", choose Type 1 (Savings), and enter Initial Deposit as "2000.00"[cite: 9].
-Next, select Option 2 (Deposit Funds), enter Account Number "SB102", and deposit "1500.00"[cite: 9].
+Choose Option 1 (Create New Account) and register an account by entering unique Account Number as "SB102", Holder Name as "Satyam Kashyap", choose Type 1 (Savings), and enter Initial Deposit as "2000.00".
+Next, select Option 2 (Deposit Funds), enter Account Number "SB102", and deposit "1500.00".
 The system outputs "Success!
-New Balance: Rs 3500.00", confirming valid balance mutation[cite: 9].
+New Balance: Rs 3500.00", confirming valid balance mutation.

 ### Test Case 2: Minimum Balance Violation (InsufficientFundsException)
 Choose Option 3 (Withdraw Funds), provide Account Number "SB101" (Current Balance: Rs.
-5000.00), and enter a Withdrawal Amount of "4500.00"[cite: 9].
+5000.00), and enter a Withdrawal Amount of "4500.00".
 Because Savings accounts require a mandatory minimum balance of Rs.
 1000.00, the remaining balance would fall to Rs.
-500.00[cite: 10].
-The system cleanly catches the custom InsufficientFundsException and outputs "Transaction Failed: Withdrawal rejected: Must maintain minimum balance of Rs 1000.0", leaving the original balance unchanged[cite: 9, 10].
+500.00.
+The system cleanly catches the custom InsufficientFundsException and outputs "Transaction Failed: Withdrawal rejected: Must maintain minimum balance of Rs 1000.0", leaving the original balance unchanged.

 ### Test Case 3: Inter-Account Transfer and File Export
-Choose Option 4 (Transfer Funds) to transfer "1000.00" from source account "SB101" to beneficiary account "CA201"[cite: 9].
+Choose Option 4 (Transfer Funds) to transfer "1000.00" from source account "SB101" to beneficiary account "CA201".
 The system displays "Transfer Successful!
-Transferred Rs 1000.00 from SB101 to CA201."[cite: 9] Next, choose Option 5 (View Statement & Export Audit Log) for "SB101"[cite: 9].
-The terminal prints the complete ledger containing initial deposits, withdrawals, and transfers, and successfully writes an audit log file named "SB101_statement.txt" to the local directory[cite: 9].
+Transferred Rs 1000.00 from SB101 to CA201."
+Next, choose Option 5 (View Statement & Export Audit Log) for "SB101".
+The terminal prints the complete ledger containing initial deposits, withdrawals, and transfers, and successfully writes an audit log file named "SB101_statement.txt" to the local directory.

 ---